Tom Simpson (golfer)

-Thomas William Simpson (born 1877) was an English professional golfer.
-He has two top-10 finishes in The Open Championship, in 1905 and 1908.
+Thomas William Simpson (1877–1964) was an English professional golfer.
+He had two top-10 finishes in The Open Championship, in 1905 and 1908.

 Early life

 Simpson was born in Cayton, near Scarborough, Yorkshire in 1879.
 He learnt his golf at Ganton Golf Club where Harry Vardon was the professional.
 Simpson had two younger brothers, Harry and Amos, who were also professional golfers.

 Golf career

 Simpson was at Wakefield Golf Club from about 1900 and then at Timperley Golf Club from 1902 before moving to Lytham & St Annes Golf Club in early 1905.
 Simpson was at Lytham until 1919 when he moved to Hesketh Golf Club where he remained until at least 1926.

 Simpson first entered The Open Championship in 1900.
 He scored 84 and 86 on the first day to make the cut and finished in a tie for 14th place.
 He played again in 1901, missing the cut by 2 strokes, and in 1902 where he missed the cut by 7 strokes.
 In 1903 Simpson qualified for the final stages of the first News of the World Match Play, taking one of the five paces allocated to the Northern Section of the P.G.A.
 He met J. H. Taylor in the first round, losing 3 & 1.
 He qualified again the following year, losing to Alfred Toogood at the last-16 stage.